 Every man is of necessity an animal.

-As an example of kind (3), sentences that have nothing special about them in themselves, but that become puzzling when they occur in a definite context (“case,” casus), consider:
+As an example of kind (3), sentences that are not puzzling in themselves but only when they occur in a definite context (“case,” casus), consider:

 The sentence ‘Socrates says something false’, in the case where Socrates says nothing other than ‘Socrates says something false’.

-(This is paradoxical, and is one of the forms the Liar paradox can take.)
+This sentence is paradoxical, and is one of the forms the Liar paradox.
+As another example of kind (3) consider:

 - First, one has to examine the arguments pro and contra.

-- Second, one has to present his own solution to the problem.
+- Second, one has to present one’s own solution to the problem.
 (Sometimes this part of the discussion is preceded by certain theoretical remarks or clarifications that make the terminology more precise.)

 - Third, one has to refute the arguments supporting the opposite answer.

-Let us take a very simple example, from Albert of Saxony, Sophismata, sophisma xi.
-The sophisma is:
+Another relatively simple example comes from Albert of Saxony, Sophismata, sophisma xi.
+The sophisma runs:

 Omnes homines sunt asini vel homines et asini sunt asini.